DrChristophFH/world-forge/wiki/geography/eides/Arch-God-Kingdom.md

 The year 397 AB marked the beginning of the "Era of Eternal War," a period of prolonged conflict that would shape the kingdom's future:

-- 400 AB: The Eastern Empire declared war on the Arch-God Kingdom of Men, initiating a long-standing rivalry.
+- 400 AB: The Eastern Empire declared war on the Arch-God Kingdom of Man, initiating a long-standing rivalry.
 - 413 AB: The Battle of the Burning Plains saw the defeat of Eastern Empire forces in Kascar, a significant victory for the Arch-God Kingdom.
 - 458 AB: Operation Wisp, an attempt by the Arch-God Kingdom to invade the Eastern Empire, failed to pass through the Kielpass and resulted in heavy losses.